jonathan-durbin/G.U.I.D.E/docs/_docs/usage/02_configuration_and_input_handling.md

     print("The action was triggered")
 ```

-You can use whichever way works best for your project, you can also mix them.
+We can use whichever way works best for our project.
+It is also possible to mix both ways.
 In addition to a state, each action also has a value.
-The type of value depends on the _Action Value Type_ you have set up when creating the action.
-You can access the current value of the action using the `value_xxx` properties:
+The type of value depends on the _Action Value Type_ we have set up when creating the action.
+We can access the current value of the action using the `value_xxx` properties:

 ```gdscript
 # For boolean actions (on/off)